'No smartphone' Juncker pushes EU's digital future

-TALLINN The European Union's chief executive Jean-Claude Juncker confessed that he still does not own a smartphone on Friday but pledged to help build a "digital future" for the bloc.
+TALLINN (Reuters) - The European Union's chief executive Jean-Claude Juncker confessed that he still does not own a smartphone on Friday but pledged to help build a "digital future" for the bloc.

 He was speaking alongside the prime minister of Estonia, which has transformed its post-Soviet economy in part through new technology.
 As his government takes the rotating chair of EU councils, premier Juri Ratas called for a new free movement of data across EU borders to stimulate economic growth in the bloc.